Dialamasri/dialamasri.github.io/README.md

 *Work in progress in collaboration with the IMF as part of the Fund Internship Programme (2020)*

-- The Impact of Migration on Trade: Evidence from Brazil

-*Al Masri, D and Silva, C. (2020).
+- The Impact of Migration on Trade: Evidence from Brazil, submitted to Inter-American Development Bank (IDB) working papers* *Al Masri, D and Silva, C. (2020).
-submitted to Inter-American Development Bank (IDB) working papers*

 <!---3.
 Revisiting the effects of a Peruvian Conditional Cash Transfer on
 utilisation of health services by pregnant women and children.